Radix auricularia: Nonindigenous distribution

 Radix auricularia is an introduced species in the United States and New Zealand.

 In the Mid-Atlantic Region it is found in the Charles River in Massachusetts, Cayuga Lake and the Hudson River in New York State, in various ponds in New Jersey, New York, and Pennsylvania, and in Lake Champlain in Vermont.

 In the Great Lakes Region: The first record of Radix auricularia in North America is from the Hudson River (which is connected through the New York Canal System to Lakes Erie and Ontario) near Troy, New York, before 1869.
 The next record is from Lincoln Park, Chicago, beside Lake Michigan in 1901.
 Subsequently, it was found in Lake Erie and a tributary stream in 1911 and in 1948, and in Lake Ontario in 1930.
 It is also reported from Lake Huron.

+In 2019, Radix auricularia was recorded in Botswana and South Africa.

 This species has shown a potential to adapt to new environments within large lakes, as indicated by its recent history in Lake Baikal, Russia, where this introduced species was previously restricted to shallow bays and floodplain areas, but has recently been able to colonize the rocky drop-off in the lake.
 The shells of those snails in the new habitat have a more inflated aperture and are more compact than those in the shallow zones, indicating that wave action may have selected for snails with a stronger suctioning foot in the newly colonized habitat.

 Ecology

 Habitat

 This species is found in freshwater lakes, ponds, and slow-moving rivers with mud bottoms.
 Radix auricularia can live on boulders or vegetation in low or high-flow environments, and is capable of tolerating anoxic conditions, but it tends to prefer very lentic waters in lakes, bogs or slow rivers where there is a silt substrate.

-It has been found in environments with a pH from 6.0–7.1.
+It has been found in environments with a pH from 6.0 to 7.1.
 Its average thermal preference is ~19 °C, but there is great fluctuation around this mean, depending on the photoperiod for the time of year.
 In Great Britain, the species is restricted to hard water.
 It can tolerate polysaprobic waters, or areas of major pollution and anoxia with high concentrations of organic matter, sulfides and bacteria.